Own property in

 2. Attractive incentives

 The Portuguese government is offering incentives to attract foreign investors.
 These incentives can lead to better mortgage conditions, such as reduced down payments, lower interest rates, and other financial benefits.
-This means that owning property in a desirable location is not only easier but also more financially flexible.
+This means that owning property in a desirable location is easier and more financially flexible.

 3. Potential for long-term savings